kazaamjt/Eikobot/docs/language_overview.md

 for example, we could create a plugin in `hello.py` next to `hello.eiko`, that concatenates 2 strings:

-NOTE: this plugin isn't very usfull as eiko supports string concatination using `+`.
+Note that this plugin isn't very usfull as Eiko supports string concatination using `+`.

 ```Python
 from eikobot.core.plugin import eiko_plugin